Are Part-Time Employees Entitled to FMLA?

 Why Use DoNotPay to Make Your FMLA Request as a Part-Time Employee?

-You may not know your legal rights or how to fight for them while still ensuring that your job will be there waiting for you when you come back.
+You may not know your rights or how to fight for them while still ensuring that your job will be there waiting for you when you come back.
 At DoNotPay, we can make your life much easier.
 We:

 • Offer an accurate look at your rights under FMLA.